Why You Should Consider Jacksonville's Opportunity Zone

 Preferential Tax Treatment

-One of the most significant reasons is that businesses and developers who opt to build within the City's Opportunity Zone may be eligible for preferential tax treatment.
+One of the most significant reasons businesses and developers should consider Jacksonville's Opportunity Zone is that they may be eligible for preferential tax treatment.
 Contact Jacksonville Planning, Permitting and Zoning for details at 910 938-5293

 First Class in Service Public Safety

 A team approach to getting aid to medical emergencies within the City of Jacksonville is but one of the benefits of living in the City.
 The Medical First Responder program operated by the Department of Public Safety combines strategic fire station locations, advanced training and dedicated personnel to create a highly successful program that has saved lives.
 When an emergency medical call is received in the City’s 911 Communications Center, first responders from Jacksonville Police and Jacksonville Fire and Emergency Services are dispatched within 40 seconds of receiving the call.
 Jacksonville Police Officers are first to arrive providing emergency CPR, providing important medical information to Jacksonville Fire and Emergency Services over the radio as they are en route.
 Jacksonville Fire and Emergency Services, Emergency Medical Technicians provide life saving measures to stabilize the patient for transport to a medical facility.

 Transportation & Connectivity